 The regulatory environment and competitive market in which HUSI operates can make it difficult to hire or retain highly qualified employees.
 HUSI often competes in the market for talent with industries that are not subject to regulatory restrictions on incentive compensation structure.
-Market positioning in terms of fixed pay and total compensation is an important factor in attracting and retaining people, as well as advancing the diversity agenda.
+Market positioning in terms of fixed pay and total compensation is an important factor in attracting and retaining people.
 The accelerated pace of change in employment in our industry and any disruptions to our workplace and workforce require a focused effort on future skill development.
 To enable growth, there is a need to facilitate talent mobility, broaden career growth, allow for formal development, and establish a high impact learning culture.